dllatas/illapa/README.md

 The library is opinionated since it requires that the config files follow certain structure.
 Each files is defined by a template.

 ### Installation
+### Flow

+The tables dependency is sorted by using Teseo.
+In that sense, Teseo can read the files and process it.
+However, at the moment Teseo does not return the content of the files sorted.

+01. input the config files
+	- define a dir and the format
+	- inject schema as a dependency

+02. read files and parse them from config format to js

+03. order them using teseo

+04. create schema using illapa
 ### Usage
 ### Contributing
 ### Roadmap